pressureless/paper_md/papers/Eccentricity/eccentricity.md

 ```

-with parameters fitted to measurements of Robson and Graham [1981].
+with parameters fitted to measurements of [@robson1981probability].
 Their study of pattern detection rather than resolution is well aligned with our own study design and conservative visual performance assessment.
 Similarly, their bright adaptation luminance of 500 cd/$m^2$ is also close to our display.

 $𝐴 ( 𝑒 )$ predicts limit of spatial perception.
 We reason that at this absolute limit flicker is not detectable and, therefore, the CFF is not defined.
 We represent this situation by zero CFF values in the same way as for imperceptible stimuli in our study and force our model to satisfy $Ψ ( 𝑒 , 𝐴 ( 𝑒 )) = 0$.